-How Syndicated Loans Work (Step-by-Step)
+How Do Syndicated Loans Work?

-Each lender in the syndicate contributes a portion towards the total loan – effectively sharing in the lending risk and potential for capital loss.
+Each lender in the syndicate contributes a portion towards the total loan – effectively sharing the lending risk and potential for capital loss.

 Syndicated loans are a form of lending in which a group of lenders provides financing for a borrower under a single credit facility agreement.

 Formally, the term “syndication” is defined as the process in which the contractual lending commitment is split up and transferred to lenders.

 Leveraged loans are one of the most common financing instruments structured by a syndicate of lenders.

 The major steps in the lending process are as follows: